Barcode Scanning Tunnel Keeps Production Lines Moving

 Smart-Tech Barcode Scanning Tunnel Provides Automation to Fast Growing Manufacturing and Distribution Center

-Industry: Chemical Manufacturing and Distribution Center in Irving Texas
+Industry: Chemical Manufacturing and Distribution Center in Irving TX

-Challenge: Provide ability to handle increased productivity and storage capacities to accomodate rapid growth.
+Challenge: Needed increased storage capacities and productivity and to accommodate rapid growth.

 Solution: Automated Identification System – Add a barcode scan tunnel for efficient deliveries to fill stations as well as pallet racking for bulk storage.

 Equipment: Barcode Scanner by Shepherd Controls, Lewco Powered Roller Conveyor and Gravity Conveyor, Warehouse Pallet Racking by Interlake Mecalux